Teradata Columnar Solution: Advantages and Disadvantages

 arch4

 What Are Zero-Copy Clones?
 We are all familiar with creating table backups before performing specific operations.
-This is not a significant problem for smaller tables as duplicates can be swiftly produced and any errors can be rectified by reverting to the backup table.
+This is not a significant problem for smaller tables, as duplicates can be swiftly created and any errors can be rectified by reverting to the backup table.
 If the table is enormous, making a copy can take a long …

 Read more